creativescala/creative-scala/src/raw/pictures/images.md

 What is happening here? `Image` is an object and `circle` a method on that object.
 We pass to `circle` a parameter, `10` that gives the radius of the circle we're constructing.
 Note the type of the result---an `Image`.

-We can also write just `circle(10)`, as if you run the console within Doodle it automatically makes this and other methods to construct images available.
+(We can also write just `circle(10)`, as if you run the console within Doodle it automatically makes this and other methods to construct images available.)

-How do we draw this circle?
-Call the `draw` method.
+We draw the circle by calling the `draw` method.

 ```tut:book
 circle(10).draw